Search

 The Jet2 fleet in March 2025

-Jet2 (LS/EXS) is the UK’s third-largest airline and a leading leisure carrier, operating a fleet of narrowbody aircraft across Europe.
-Jet2 traces its roots back to Channel Express, a cargo airline founded in 1978.
-The company transitioned to passenger operations in 2003, rebranding as Jet2 and launching its first leisure flights from Leeds Bradford Airport (LBA).
+Jet2 (LS/EXS) is the UK’s third-largest airline and a leading leisure carrier, operating a fleet of narrowbody aircraft from its bases in the UK to a variety of holiday destinations across Europe.
+Jet2 traces its roots back to Channel Express, a cargo airline founded all the way back in in 1978.
+The company transitioned to passenger operations in 2003, rebranding as Jet2 and launching its first leisure flights from Leeds Bradford Airport (LBA) shortly after.
 Initially focused on low-cost holiday travel, the airline rapidly expanded, establishing multiple UK bases and growing into one of Europe’s leading leisure carriers.
 Today, Jet2 operates an extensive network of flights to sun-soaked destinations across the Mediterranean, Canary Islands, and beyond, catering to millions of holidaymakers annually through Jet2.com and its package holiday brand, Jet2Holidays.

-Let’s take a look at the Jet2 fleet and identify the newest and oldest aircraft in active service.
+Let’s take a look at the Jet2 fleet today and identify the newest and oldest aircraft in service.

-The oldest narrowbody aircraft in the Jet2 fleet is G-GDFD, a Boeing 737-8K5, built in 1997.
-This aircraft is based in Birmingham (BHX).
-Despite its age, the aircraft remains in regular service, operating flights to destinations including Athens (ATH), Malta (MLA) and Prague (PRG)
+The oldest narrowbody aircraft in the Jet2 fleet is G-GDFD, a Boeing 737-36Q, built way back in 1997.
+This is one of 7 venerable Boeing 737-300 series aircraft operated by the airline.
+This aircraft is based in Leed Bradford (LBA), operating flights to destinations including Athens (ATH), Malta (MLA) and Prague (PRG)

 Jet2’s seasonal widebody use